AlexanderFM/Binaural-Localisation-Performance-Test/README.md

 To change between result set A and B on Processing Answer Files, change “Test_ID=[Letter]” in block 2 and on Results Distance change top line “Test_ID=[Letter]”.

 Note that ProcessingAnswerFiles will print any missing labels (answers) and stop at any duplicates to help prevent human error.
+It will also ignore any file names starting with the word Void.